Chart Color Schemes

 AreaSearch analysis of employment trends sees Glenwood performing better than 90% of local markets assessed across Australia

-Glenwood's workforce is highly educated with strong representation in professional services.
-The unemployment rate was 1.6% as of June 2025.
+Glenwood's workforce is highly educated with significant representation in professional services.
+The unemployment rate was 1.5% as of September 2025.

-Employment growth over the past year was estimated at 6.5%.
-As of June 2025, 10,725 residents were employed while the unemployment rate was 2.6% lower than Greater Sydney's rate of 4.2%.
-Workforce participation in Glenwood was 69.1%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents included health care & social assistance, professional & technical services, and retail trade.
+Employment growth over the past year was estimated at 4.2%.
+There were 10,367 residents employed by September 2025, with an unemployment rate of 2.7%, below Greater Sydney's rate of 4.2%.
+Workforce participation in Glenwood was 69.1%, higher than Greater Sydney's 60.0%.
+Leading industries among residents were health care & social assistance, professional & technical services, and retail trade.

-Finance & insurance had notable concentration with employment levels at 1.3 times the regional average.
+Finance & insurance had employment levels at 1.3 times the regional average.
 However, construction was under-represented with only 5.8% of Glenwood's workforce compared to Greater Sydney's 8.6%.
-Employment opportunities locally appeared limited as indicated by Census data comparison of working population vs resident population.
-Over the 12 months to June 2025, employment increased by 6.5% while labour force increased by 6.5%, keeping unemployment rate relatively stable at 2.6%.
-In Greater Sydney, employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Glenwood's employment mix suggested local growth of approximately 6.9% over five years and 14.1% over ten years.
+Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 4.2%, labour force increased by 4.0%, and unemployment fell by 0.2 percentage points in Glenwood.
+In Greater Sydney, employment grew by 2.1%, labour force expanded by 2.4%, and unemployment rose by 0.2 percentage points during the same period.
+State-level data to 25-Nov-25 showed NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Glenwood's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment